May 18, 2018 Patient-Centered Clinical Trial Design Workshop

 Setting patient- and therapy-specific significance levels may be a pathway to treatment access for patients with a higher risk tolerance and no effective therapies.

-- Design methods for clinical trials based on explicit patient input
+- Aim 3 breakout session – Designing methods for clinical trials based explicitly on patient input